 Sadly Ben and Aaron have lost contact with the birth mom but they hope it’s only temporary.
 Recently Charlotte’s biological grandmother reached out to them and they were able to share photos which made them all very happy.

 Before they became dads, Aaron was worried that folks might treat his family differently, but his fears have been assuaged; those who come into contact with the dads see how much love they have for their daughter and his fear is yet to be realized.

-The dads' strengths as parents is how well they compliment each other.
-"There are times when Daddy is frazzled and Papa jumps right in and saves the day!" explained Aaron.
-"We always work hard to be great husbands which makes us great dads."
-This, and they're also teaching their daughter the importance of kindness.
-"In our world, the thing missing the most is compassion," said Ben.
-"At 12 months, I can already see her understanding compassion, kindness, and love."
+The dads’ strengths as parents is how well they complement each other.
+“There are times when Daddy is frazzled and Papa jumps right in and saves the day!” explained Aaron.
+“We always work hard to be great husbands which makes us great dads.”
+This, and they’re also teaching their daughter the importance of kindness.
+“In our world, the thing missing the most is compassion,” said Ben.
+“At 12 months, I can already see her understanding compassion, kindness, and love.”

 Since becoming dads, Ben and Aaron have also noticed that they’ve become even closer with their own families.
 “It is truly a blessing seeing the family come together and just love,” said Ben.
 “Our sexual orientation isn’t ever the topic of conversation; we are just a family.”